matthid/ClusterManagement/README.md

    This contains local-only files which should NOT be added to your repository (use git-ignore files to ignore it.).
    For example your cluster-secrets will be saved in this folder.

+## Flocker migration / running instance

+first install rexray plugin on all nodes

+ `docker plugin install rexray/ebs EBS_ACCESSKEY=<> EBS_SECRETKEY=<> EBS_REGION=<>`

+get info about your current volumes

+ `cm volume list`

+rename the `Name` tag in the aws console to something more meaningful, but use a different name than what `cm volume list` shows in `name=`. if you prefix the name with "<clustername>_" the volume will be managed by clustermanagement and deleted when the cluster is destroyed.

+upgrade `clustermanagement`
+update your deployment scripts to use the new name. re-reploy your services.

+New deployments automatically use rexray.